 Helping you to quickly integrate practical skills into your daily life, this program is a great resource for those who are new to mindfulness practices and for those seeking to strengthen their practice.
 The weekly classes are experiential and include mindfulness meditation, the science behind mindfulness, its effects on physical and mental health, and dialogue and discussion in both large and small groups.

-- 4 classes of 90 minutes each in a live online classroom (6 hrs total)
+- Four classes of 90 minutes each in a live online classroom (6 hours total)

 - Mindfulness meditation practices and gentle mindful movement

 - Classes limited to 35 participants – large enough to facilitate rich discussion and a broad range of experiences, but small enough to hold and foster the group dynamic

 - 30-40 minutes of daily at-home meditation practice, gentle mindful movement

 - Access to course website with guided meditation recordings and more